kevin-cazal/draft-camp-dj/part3_particle_effects/detailed.md

 3. Frame 2: Draw them in new positions (slightly lower)
 4. Repeat 60 times per second → looks like continuous falling!

-**Real-world analogy**: Like a flipbook:
-- Each page shows snowflakes in slightly different positions
-- When you flip through pages quickly, it looks like they're moving

 **Why reset instead of removing?** To create continuous snowfall.
 When a snowflake reaches the bottom, we send it back to the top.
 This creates an endless loop!